When you see that extra charge on your credit card bill, you might be asking yourself, “Why did Amazon charge me twice?”

-I know it’s stressful when you’re charged more than what you’re just supposed to pay.
+I know it’s stressful when you’re charged more than what you’re supposed to pay, it happened to me.

 And that’s why I want to help you navigate through a situation involving an apparent Amazon duplicate charge.